tgoldenberg/brn-gitbook/chapter4_mvp.md

 Last chapter we left off with the start of our project -- a working `Navigator` and a styled landing page.
 Next we're going to implement `TabBar` navigation inside of our `Dashboard` component.

+While we'll be using the `TabBarIOS` component that comes with React Native, you can also components that are compatible with Android, such as [this package](https://github.com/alinz/react-native-tabbar).
+While it might not be possible to have 100% of your code be the same across iOS and Android, we can come pretty close, especially as contributors bridge the gaps.
+For now, we'll be focusing on our iOS app.
+See the Appendix for more information about sharing code across platforms.

 Let's start by making three tabs - Dashboard, Messages, and Profile.
 We'll then fill out the screens with fake data.
 First replace the contents of `application/components/Dashboard.js` with the code below.
 Notice that we use the `react-native-vector-icons` package to customize our tab bar.

 ```javascript